sofialai/international-media-exposure-project/README.md

 8. "data_set_full.csv" is the full data frame used for the analysis.

-9. The final project is available as html:
+9. The final project is available as html: "Lai-Luna-Wells-final-project.html".
+Please download the file to visualize it.

 ## License